Innovation and precision are our top priority

 - in compliance with international and national standards and guidelines, using state-of-the-art machining, welding and assembly processes

-The boron injection vessel is the most important vessel in this group.
-Its main function is to inject a concentrated boron solution into the primary circuit under abnormal operating conditions, for instance after bursts of the live steam pipe or the feedwater pipe.
-Each injection vessel features a separate boron injection pump.
-Boron absorbs the free neutrons, which sustain the nuclear fission process, thus disrupting the chain reaction.
+The boron injection system is a vital nuclear power plant component.
+Its main function is to inject a concentrated boron solution into the primary circuit under abnormal operating conditions, for instance after the breakage of a steam line or a feedwater pipe.
+Each injection vessel is equipped with a separate boron injection pump.
+Boron absorbs the free neutrons, which sustain the nuclear fission process, thus disrupting the chain reaction and bringing the reactor to a subcritical state.

 AREVA has manufactured more than 50 boron injection vessels.
-The boron concentration required to disrupt the chain reaction could be decreased owing to technical advancements.
+The boron concentration required to disrupt the chain reaction could be decreased owing to technical progress.

 The accumulators, too, contain boron-treated water.
-It flows out once the pressure inside the reactor falls below the normal value, causing additional coolant to enter the primary circuit.
-The accumulators made of stainless steel or with stainless steel cladding we manufacture weigh between 32 and 38 metric tons.
+It flows out once the pressure inside the primäry system falls below the normal value, causing additional coolant to enter the primary circuit.
+Our accumulators are made of stainless steel or with stainless steel cladding.
+Each weighs between 32 and 38 metric tons.

 Steam generator heating rod supports

-These stainless steel supports hold the tubes in the steam generators, thereby preventing pipe bundle vibrations or increased action during external impact (for example, earthquakes).
-AREVA's supporting constructions are extremely durable
+These stainless steel supports hold the tubes in the steam generators, thereby preventing pipe bundle vibrations or displacements during external impact (for example, earthquakes).
+AREVA's strength specifications for supporting constructions are the highest in the branche.

 Reactor coolant pumps and motors

-Cooling water plays a decisive role both in the primary and the secondary circuit: In pressurized water reactors it dissipates the thermal energy from the reactor pressure vessel and transfers it to the feedwater of the secondary circuit in the steam generator.
-For the coolant to circulate efficiently and reliably in the reactor cooling circuit, reliable pumps and motors are needed.
+Cooling water plays a decisive role both in the primary and the secondary circuit of pressurized water reactors: It dissipates the thermal energy from the reactor pressure vessel and transfers it to the feedwater of the secondary circuit in the steam generator.
+For the coolant to circulate efficiently in the reactor cooling circuit, reliable pumps and motors are needed.

 AREVA is world leader in the design of reactor coolant pumps, primary sealing systems and associated services.
-To date, we have manufactured and supplied more than 400 reactor coolant pumps around the world.
+To date, we have supplied more than 415 reactor coolant pumps around the world.

-Our JSPM plant designs and manufactures all reactor coolant pump components (motors, pumps, hydraulic sections, and shaft seals) and manages every aspect of their operation, from installation to servicing checks.
+Our JSPM plant in France designs and manufactures all reactor coolant pump components (motors, pumps, hydraulic sections, and shaft seals) and manages every aspect of their operation, from installation to servicing checks.

 JSPM specializes in the replacement of reactor coolant pump components and provides a range of associated services: